 My name is Greg Skibo and I'm the founder of Skibo's Tattoo, which opened in the spring of 1982.
 I have been tattooing since 1974.
-This was preceded by a stint at CIA (Colorado Institute of Art), and a series of jobs including Commercial Artist, pasteup artist, retouching/ repairing antique photos, airbrush artist, sign painter and a variety of other creative endeavors.
+This was preceded by a stint at CIA (Colorado Institute of Art), and a series of jobs including commercial artist, retouching/ repairing antique photos, airbrush artist, sign painter and a variety of other creative endeavors.

 I received my first professional tattoo of a large dragon on my forearm from an artist known as Singapore Slim in the late 1960's and was hooked.
-From Colorado to California I tried to find someone to teach me, and of course was turned down by a long line of artists as to how one could get into tattooing.
-At this time it was still a closed trade.
+From my home to California to New York I tried to find someone to teach me, and of course was turned down by a long list of artists as to how one could get into tattooing.
+At this time Tattooing was still a closed trade.
 And was something of a dying art, particularly in the mid-west.
 Most studios were on either coast or large population centers.
-At that time there was only one artist in Denver and Frenchy wasn't talking, at least not to a kid (?) like me with just a few tattoos!
+And there was only one artist in Denver but Frenchy wasn't talking, at least not to a kid (?) like me with just a few tattoos!

-It has always been my desire to build a creative work place for myself and the other artists that ply this trade with me.
-And to try to provide a professional and clean studio that would attract the peculiar but serious artists that you need to be to create the magic of Tattoo Art.
+It was always my desire to build a creative work place for myself and the other artists to ply this trade with me.
+And to try to provide a professional and clean studio that would attract the peculiar but serious artists and clients that you need to create the magic of Tattoo.
 In the spring of 1982, I moved north from Denver after running the night shift at Pete's famous Downtown 11th and Broadway Studio.
 Our first studio was built in Cheyenne on a shoe string budget and opened with 2 artists, an auto-clave and 12 sheets of flash.
-Since then we have always tried to fulfill that dream behind these doors, while staying true to the traditions of the art.
-32 years later our studio still does the best tattooing we can for our clients in a clean and comfortable studio.
-The studio has always been an outlet for shop t-shirts, sweatshirts and other body art items.
-Providing other venues for our art.
-In the last 20 years we have added Professional Body Piercing with a large selection of surgical quality Body Jewelry.
+Since then we always tried to fulfill that dream behind those doors, while staying true to the traditions of the art.
+During this period we ended up building studios in Cheyenne Wyoming, Ft.
+Collins and Greeley Colorado.
+Our studios were always an outlet for shop t-shirts, sweatshirts, art prints and other body art items.
+Providing multi-venues for our artists.

 I have been an advocate of sanitary methods and education within the Industry at local, state, and national levels.
-I have been an active member of the Alliance of Professional Tattooists since it's beginning.
-Having served on the Board of Directors of the APT for 6 years with 2 years as President.
-I have testified before the Colorado State Legislature concerning health regulations pertaining to Body Art.
-I have sat down with health officials and helped write comprehensive workable regulations for the body art industry.In order to stay on tract with the medical industry we now tattoo on a 100% disposable status !
-NEW tube , needle-bar & needles , rubber bands everything except the tattoo machine itself.
+I was an active member of the Alliance of Professional Tattooists since it's beginning and still support them.
+Having served on the Board of Directors of the APT for 6 years with 2 years as President, I believe they have done a lot to keep tattooing safe.
+I have testified before the Colorado State Legislature concerning state health regulations pertaining to Body Art.
+I have sat down with health officials across the country to help write comprehensive workable regulations for the body art industry.In order to stay on tract with the medical industry I have for over 10 years now tattooed and advocated a 100% disposable status New tube , New needle-bar & needles , New rubber bands anything and everything except the tattoo machine itself.

-Art first, then Tattoo have been the loves of my life.
-I have always been attracted to creativity and followed it to art school After school I worked with various creative outlets, until (!!)
-I was allowed into the world of Tattoo and I served a 5-year apprenticeship to learn my trade from and old school master.
-I have actively tattooed for 40 years in more states that I can list.
+Peggy has been my anchor, my rock and the love of my life for over 45 years, without her I would have been nothing.
+Art, then Tattoo and a few motorcycles have filled the rest of my life.
+I have always been attracted to creativity and followed it to art school.
+After school I worked with various creative outlets, until !
+I was allowed into the world of Tattoo by Peter.
+I have actively tattooed for 43 + years in more states that I can list.
 But I always have returned to the Rocky Mountains.
-Even Gypsies have to lay up somewhere...
+Even Gypsies have to lay down somewhere...

 I miss the old days when there were only a few that could call themselves Tattoo Artist and there was a mystique then that went with it.
 When you touch people with the Art of Tattoo you change them forever, its then that you pass a little of that magic on and then the mystique still exists...